BenjaminSetton/PHOENIX/docs/design/README.md

 ```

 # Third-party
 The library must contain minimal dependencies to make it as easy as possible to pull and build.
-The windowing library will be GLFW, the build system will use Premake and the other dependencies will be entirely graphics-related, such as the Vulkan SDK.
+- GLFW (window library)
+- Premake (build system)
+- Vulkan SDK
+- VMA (Vulkan Memory Allocator)

 # Coding conventions
 - **NAMESPACES**: Everything inside the PHOENIX library must be inside the PHX namespace, and all namespace declarations must follow the upper-case *snake_case* convention.
 E.g. `namespace OBJECT_FACTORY { ... }`